mefistotelis/pylabview/README.md

 Note that many LLB files created by the tool will not be binary identical to the originals; this is because some items in these files are not ordered, and the order depends on specific timing between threads while the file was saved.

 A few example files are included in the project.

+# Use cases

+Several things you can do with these tools are listed below.
+One caveat worth noticing is that these tasks are not fully automated.
+To use these functions, you must know what you're doing, and modify the scripts where apropriate.

+### Look at the data inside VI file

+If you don't have a LabVIEW license, and want to look inside some VIs, these tools can help.
+You can convert your VIs to XML format, and then look at the XML.
+It is possible to write a viewer, which displays the XML data in graphical form, like they look in LabVIEW.

+### Batch process VIs

+You can extract, modify and re-create VIs.
+So as long as you can write a script which does proper modification to XMLs, you can automatically apply a change to thousands of VI files, without the need of clicking through LabVIEW GUI.

+### Reverse a compiled VI project

+You can look into internals of a compiled VI project.
+You can also, to some extent, convert the EXE cack to source form.
+Though at the moment, the tools will not allow you to automatically recover Block Diagram and Front Panel, which are lost during VIs compilation process.

+It is possible to write a tool which recovers these items, though.

+### Fix damaged VI files

+The extractor can be modified to ignore errors and read damaged VI file.
+Then it can re-create the VI from XML, and it will use proper format required by LabVIEW.
+So it can be used to fix a VI file, though there is no premade parameter which will do it for you.

+### Backport VI files

+You can modify version numbers in XML files, and the tools will re-create VIs using structures from the updated version markings.
+There is no automated version changer though - if the switch requires some blocks to be renamed, or some data added - you will have to do it manually.

 # Reversing EXE back to buildable project